nmiles2718/animated_fits/README.md

-# Python script for making animated plots using fits datal
+# Python script for making animated plots using fits data